-Compensation expense, which includes adjustments to previously recognized compensation expense for current period changes in the fair value of unvested awards, for the three and nine months ended June 29, 2024 was \$1,377 and \$6,018, respectively, and for the three and nine months ended June 24, 2023 was \$940 and \$2,494, respectively.
-As of June 29, 2024 and September 30, 2023, the Partnership had a liability included within accrued employment and benefit costs (or other liabilities, as applicable) of \$7,953 and \$3,668, respectively, related to the estimated future payments under the PEP.
+Compensation expense, which includes adjustments to previously recognized compensation expense for current period changes in the fair value of unvested awards, for the three and nine months ended June 29, 2024 December 28, 2024 and December 30, 2023 was \$1,377 1,574 and \$6,018, respectively, and for the three and nine months ended June 24, 2023 was \$940 and \$2,494 2,019, respectively.
+As of June 29, 2024 December 28, 2024 and September 30, 2023 September 28, 2024, the Partnership had a liability included within accrued employment and benefit costs (or other liabilities, as applicable) of \$7,953 6,458 and \$3,668 9,019, respectively, related to the estimated future payments under the PEP.

 Distribution Equivalent Rights Plan.
 On January 17, 2017, the Partnership adopted the Distribution Equivalent Rights Plan (the "DER Plan"), as amended on November 8, 2022, which gives the Compensation Committee discretion to award distribution equivalent rights ("DERs") to executive officers of the Partnership.
 Once awarded, DERs entitle the grantee to a cash payment each time the Board of Supervisors declares a cash distribution on the Partnership's Common Units, which cash payment will be equal to an amount calculated by multiplying the number of unvested restricted units and unvested phantom units which are held by the grantee on the record date of the distribution, by the amount of the declared distribution per Common Unit.
-Compensation expense recognized under the DER Plan for the three and nine months ended June 29, 2024 was \$363 and \$1,111, respectively, and \$332 and \$1,003 for the three and nine months ended June 24, 2023, respectively.
+Compensation expense recognized under the DER Plan for the three and nine months ended June 29, 2024 December 28, 2024 and December 30, 2023 was \$363 354 and \$1,111 375, respectively, and \$332 and \$1,003 for the three and nine months ended June 24, 2023, respectively.

 Long-Term Incentive Plan.
 On November 10, 2020, the Partnership adopted the 2021 Long-Term Incentive Plan ("the LTIP").
 The LTIP is a non-qualified, unfunded, long-term incentive plan for executive officers and key employees that provides for payment, in the form of cash, of an award of equity-based compensation at the end of a three-year performance period.
 The LTIP document governs the terms and conditions of the outstanding awards with the level of compensation earned being based on the Partnership's average distribution coverage ratio over the three-year measurement period.
-The Partnership's average distribution coverage ratio was calculated as the Partnership's average distributable cash flow, as defined by the LTIP, for the three years in the measurement period, subject to certain adjustments as set forth in the LTIP document, divided by the amount of annualized cash distributions to be paid by the Partnership.
+The Partnership's average distribution coverage ratio was calculated as the Partnership's average distributable cash flow as defined by the LTIP, for over the three years three-year in the measurement period, subject to certain adjustments as set forth in the LTIP document, divided by the amount of annualized cash distributions to be paid by the Partnership. period.
 The level of compensation earned under the fiscal 2021 award was evaluated using two separate measurement components: (i) 75% weight based on the level of average distributable cash flow of the Partnership over the three-year measurement period; and (ii) 25% weight based on the achievement of certain operating and strategic objectives, set by the Compensation Committee, over that award's three-year measurement period.
-The level of compensation earned under the fiscal 2022 award and awards thereafter, is also evaluated using two separate measurement components: (i) 50% weight based on the level of average distributable cash flow of the Partnership over the three-year measurement period; and (ii) 50% weight based on the achievement of certain operating and strategic objectives, set by the Compensation Committee for that award's three-year measurement period.
+The level of compensation earned under the fiscal 2022 award and awards thereafter is also evaluated using two separate measurement components: (i) 50% weight based on the level of average distributable cash flow of the Partnership over the three-year measurement period; and (ii) 50% weight based on the achievement of certain operating and strategic objectives, set by the Compensation Committee for that award's three-year measurement period.